Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Conclusions

 \section{Conclusions}

 We presented incomplete gamma kernels, a novel family of kernels generalizing LOP operators.
 By revisiting the classical localized $ L_1 $ estimator used in LOP, we revealed its relation to the Mean Shift framework via a novel kernel $ K_{\mathrm{LOP}} $ and generalized this result to arbitrary localized $ L_p $ estimators.
 We derived several theoretical properties of the kernel family $ K_{\Gamma} $ concerning distributional, Mean Shift induced, and other aspects such as strict positive definiteness to obtain a deeper understanding of the operator's projection behavior.
-Furthermore, we illustrated several applications including an improved WLOP density weighting scheme, a more accurate kernel approximation for CLOP, as well as introducing incomplete gamma losses $ \rho_{\Gamma} $ as a novel set of robust loss functions and confirmed their effectiveness in a variety of quantitative and qualitative experiments.
-We expect that building upon the insights provided by our work will be beneficial for future developments on surface reconstruction from noisy point clouds.
+Furthermore, we illustrated several applications including an improved WLOP density weighting scheme, a more accurate kernel approximation for CLOP, incomplete gamma losses $ \rho_{\Gamma} $ as a novel set of robust loss functions, as well as better neural network priors and confirmed their effectiveness in a variety of quantitative and qualitative experiments.
+We expect that building upon the insights provided by our work will be beneficial for future developments on point cloud denoising as well as in many other related fields, including applications beyond pure denoising.

 [Integral of Incomplete Gamma and Bessel Functions]

 Let $ { a > 0, b > 0, s \ge 0 } $ be real-valued constants.
 Then for any real-valued $ { p > -1 } $, the relation

 holds where $ \Gamma(a, x) $ denotes the upper incomplete gamma function, $ \bessel_p $ the Bessel function of order $ p $, and $ \hyp1f1 $ the confluent hypergeometric function of the first kind.